 We know that around 80% of purchases are researched online before a customer goes into a store and indeed, most of them prefer to complete the purchase online.
 Even in groceries.

 Digital is shifting the competitive landscape in many sectors.
 It allows new entrants to come from unexpected places.
 Banks getting into the travel business in some countries.
 Travel agents getting into the insurance business.
 Retailers into the media business.
 So your competitor set is not what it used to be.

 That’s why everyone should step out of the comfort zone and be online to communicate with their clients and listen to them on daily basis.

 Here are 7 tips for SMBs to nail their online tools

 People have a tendency to want to over-design their website in an effort to make it stand out or look cool.
 They may add flash animation, sound in the background, and load the site up with large graphics.
 This is a mistake, especially for business-oriented websites.
 The priority is to make sure your design is organized in a way that visitors can easily find what they are looking for at a glance.

 You also want to make sure that the text is easy to read.
 Dark text on a simple light background is the safest way to go.

 Apple is the perfect example of a well-designed website.
-Apple.com has some of the best web designers in the world who develop their website, check them out.
+Apple.com has some of the best web designers in the world who develop their websites, check them out.

 2- Be Responsive